farhasan/All-Things-Superheroes/README.md

   name: "My Custom Guy",
   description: "A guy who crawls like a spider",
   image: //path
-  user: // reference to user
+  user: // username of associated user
 }
 ```

+The application uses external APIs to get info about comics, so that information is not stored in the database

 ## [Link to Commented First Draft Schema](db.js)